 All J-1 scholars, regardless of the immigration arrangements, must have an official university appointment indicating they have an academic relationship to KU.
 Any scholar who will be on the university payroll should be appointed to the specifications of their contract with the hosting department.
 A copy of this contact will be submitted through iHawk.

-For those scholars who will not be paid by the university, the appropriate appointment is generally KU Affiliate, Temporary Visiting Scholar.
+For those scholars who will not be paid by the university, the appropriate affiliate appointment is generally International Visiting Scholar.

 Note: International Programs must approve and then submit an appointment request to Human Resources for those scholars who are not paid by KU.

 All visiting scholars need an official letter of invitation, even KU employees.
 This letter is critical to the DS-2019 issuance and visa application process.
 The letter should detail the nature of the research or teaching that the scholar will conduct, who will supervise or advise the scholar, the agreed length of stay and dates the scholar will be on campus, ability to perform research or teaching based on scholar’s English proficiency and specifically what the department will offer the scholar.
 It may explain if the department will be able to provide office space, staff assistance, departmental facilities, and salary and/or stipend.